cjtu/craterpy/CONTRIBUTING.rst

    - `head fork : your-user/craterpy`
    - `compare : your-feature-branch`.

 4. Click "Create pull request" and describe your contribution in the box provided.
-If you are addressing an issue, reference it by number in the title to auto link it (e.g. "Solves #12" would be a great title if you solved a bug detailed in issue 12).
+If you are addressing an issue on the `issue tracker`_, reference it by number in the pull request title to auto reference it (e.g. "Solves #12" would be a great title if you solved a bug detailed in issue 12).

 .. _`git commands`: http://git.huit.harvard.edu/guide/